 For this reason, Sanako's language software has been developed both as a means for an engaging language learning experience and an efficient, high-performing teaching activity.

-How school institutions as a whole can benefit from technology
+How school institutions as a whole can benefit from educational technology?

 The integration of technology solutions within school pathways can provide benefits not only to individual stakeholders, but also to the educational institution as a whole.